Virginia Tech® home

 Program details and sample curriculum

-The Environmental Economics, Management, and Policy major builds upon the broader base of general Applied Economic Management.
+The Environmental Economics, Management, and Policy major builds upon the broader base of general applied economic management.

 Agencies and organizations that address problems of rural poverty, natural resource usage, and provisions of public services to non-urban areas require this training.
 Students are trained to understand and appreciate the economic and non-economic aspects of resource and environmental problems.

-Examples of common core and major requirement classes
+Examples of core and major requirement classes

 • Environmental Law: Principles of law involved in environmental issues, survey of environmental litigation, and legislation and administrative rulings.
 Law topics include natural resources, water pollution, private land use, air pollution, toxic substances, food, drugs, pesticides, and biotechnology.